chapel-lang/chapel-blog/README.md

 ./scripts/chpl_blog.py serve --fast -D -F
 ```

-The last command will launch a web server reachable at `http://localhost:1313`.
+The last command will launch a web server reachable at
+`http://localhost:1313` (or possibly another port if 1313 is already
+in use... check the output to be sure).

 ## Table of Contents
 - [Setting Up Your Environment](#setting-up-your-environment)